AnyChart/docs.anychart.com/Gantt_Chart/Data_from_JSON,_XML,_CSV.md

 ## Overview

 AnyChart supports several ways of setting data.
 This article quickly demonstrates main aspects of using JSON, XML and CSV format in AnyChart Gantt.

+The main difference between using any of these format types is that in JSON it is an object, in XML it is a string, and both of them may contain some extra information such as color and size settings or other design features.
+CSV format can be used to convert only the data, no extra information can be added in this case.

 ## JSON vs JavaScript